Maultasche/LargeSortCSharp/README.md

 How do we sort a bunch of integers without loading them all into memory at any given time?
 The answer is files: we produce a lot of sorted intermediate files and them merge them together one integer at at time to produce the final sorted output file.

 I originally saw this listed somewhere as an interview question, and while I figured out the answer fairly quickly ("Store the integers in files, sort them in chunks, and then merge the sorted chunks"), I found myself pondering the implementation details.
-In other words, how would I implement that solution?.
+In other words, how would I implement that solution?
 After thinking about the implementation details and coming up with a strategy, I decided to go ahead and implement it and see if the solution in my head would actually work.

 The solution did work.